as4529/gp3/README.md

 **In Progress:**

-•Kernel optimization with SVI
+* Kernel optimization with SVI

-•"Deep Kernel Learning" example
+* "Deep Kernel Learning" example
+* Inducing Points

 **Next:**

-•Exploit Toeplitz Structure with FFT (as described in "massively scalable GPs")
+* Exploit Toeplitz Structure with FFT (as described in "massively scalable GPs")

-•Inference for Multi-output GPs
+* Inference for Multi-output GPs

-•Inference for Deep GPs
+* Inference for Deep GPs

 ## References